 Lives & works in New York,NY

-Yiru is skillful at producing poetic media and writing.
-The experiences she has both in front of and behind the camera have allowed her to develop a unique personal aesthetic.
-Her works always explore the concepts of anthropology as well as universal emotions.
-Her thesis short film "Handscape" has been selected for more than 20 international film festivals and won the Grand Jury Prize at Shanghai Queer International Film Festival.
+Yiru's experiences both in front of and behind the camera have shaped a unique personal aesthetic that characterizes her work.
+Poetic and thought-provoking, her creative projects delve into the exploration of identities and universal human emotions.
+Yiru's thesis short film "Handscape" has been selected for more than 20 international film festivals and won the Grand Jury Prize at Shanghai Queer International Film Festival.
 She has interned at HERE Arts Center as a programming assistant for the artistic director.
 She has also worked for the documentary director Stephanie Black as her personal assistant.
-Her first feature-length documentary film with performance artists Eiko Otake and Wen Hui will be published in 2022/2023.
+Her first feature-length documentary film "No Rule Is Our Rule", edited and directed along with performance artists and filmmakers Eiko Otake and Wen Hui has won Best Feature Documentary at the Japan International Film Festival and will have its NYC premier at Asia Society in December 2023.